OlivierLDff/CRCpp/README.md

 # CRC++

+*This fork aim is to provide CMake support and allow a simple FetchContent to add this library to your cmake project.*

 Easy to use and fast C++ CRC library.

 Tired of writing CRC code over and over again?
 Don't want to include a dozen boost header files just for a little bit of functionality?
 CRC++ is a portable and extremely lightweight alternative that is incredibly simple, fast, and clean.